-What are the individual and social determinants of period teasing and negative attitudes?
 In this section, we test whether menstrual knowledge, home environment, and peer behavior are significantly associated with boys' attitudes and behaviors toward periods.
-In Table 4, we measure negative behaviors with a binary indicator for whether a boy has ever teased girls about periods (Columns 1-4).
+We measure negative behaviors with a binary indicator for whether a boy has ever teased girls about periods (Columns 1-4) (Table 4).
 In the same table, we measure negative attitudes with two indicators for whether a boy believes it is appropriate for girls to publicly discuss periods (Column 5), and whether periods should be hidden in school (Column 6).
-Robust standard errors were used in all identifications.